-Wayne Couzens: Ex-Met PC in flashing case found guilty of gross misconduct
+Wayne Couzens: Ex-Met PC in flashing case guilty of gross misconduct

 - Published

-A former Met Police officer who was accused of failing to properly investigate Wayne Couzens has been found guilty of gross misconduct.
+A former Met Police officer who carried out a "lamentably poor" investigation into Wayne Couzens has been found guilty of gross misconduct.

-Samantha Lee was accused of failing to make "the correct investigative inquiries" into two flashing incidents.
+Samantha Lee failed to make "the correct investigative inquiries" into two flashing incidents, a panel heard.

 Couzens killed Sarah Everard in south-west London soon after exposing himself to staff at a branch of McDonald's.